MatthewdeHaas/finance-app/docs/Notes.md

 ## TODO

+### Now:
   - [x] Add a category input field to withdraw/deposit
-  - [ ] Transactions:
+  - [x] Transactions:
     - [x] Record and test in database
     - [x] Display on the screen beside accounts
+  - [x] Pie chart for total expenses by category
+  - [ ] Horizontal bar graph for expenses by categories with annotated by budget threshold per category

+### Later:
 - [ ] Allow accounts to be clicked and transactions to be filtered by them
 - [ ] Allow the accounts list in the transactions page to listen for new accounts/updated balances
-  - [ ] Create category limit form
-    - [x] Front end form
-    - [x] Business logic
-  - [ ] Pie chart for total expenses by category
-  - [ ] Horizontal bar graph for expenses by categories with annotated by budget threshold per category